-Breathing heavily, he grabbed hold of the back of his father’s chair, who would drag him outside in a few moments and let loose on him.
+Breathing heavily, he clutched the back of his father’s chair, who in a few moments would drag him outside and let loose on him.
 His mother, who was scowling at Inspector Hathaway, would not preserve him from his fate.
 Rather, she would be happy to finally be rid of him.

 His eyes filled with tears.
 Tears that he had not wept for years.
-But at this moment they fiercely and ardently tortured him.
+But at this moment they ardently and fiercely tortured him.

 Filthy liar!
 You saw nothing at all!
 There was nothing at all to see!
 Inside he was screaming at the vengeful man who perhaps was costing him his life, merely because he felt his pride affronted.

-A murmuring sound passed through the crowd.
+Murmurs passed through the crowd.
 Hyacinth held his breath as the people looked around with curiosity.
-All of a sudden he sensed that their gazes were directed at him.
+All of a sudden he sensed their gazes directed at him.
 Piercing, painful, humiliating.

-Now the crowd drew sharp breaths and began to whisper.
+Now the crowd drew sharp breaths and again began to whisper.
 Hyacinth felt like he would have to throw up on the marble.
-He felt weak as if he had imbibed alcohol again to withstand all these things more easily.
+He felt weak, as if he had imbibed more alcohol to withstand all these things more easily.

 Suddenly it grew horribly silent around him.
-His father squared his shoulders and wiped his forehead before he slowly stood up.
+His father squared his shoulders and wiped his forehead before slowly standing up.

 “I’m sorry,” Hyacinth whispered choking back tears and avoided looking into his mother’s eyes seething with hatred.
 What must she think of him?
 At the same time it was precisely this, his broken family for which he had degraded himself.

 “That is a denunciation, Hathaway!
 Do you have proof of these accusations?”
-Gavrila Ardenovic intervened to everyone’s astonishment.
+Gavrila Ardenovic intervened immediately and to everyone’s astonishment.